dqops/dqo/docs/examples/table-availability.md

 # Table availability

-Verifies availability on table in database using simple row count.
+Verifies the availability of a table in the database using a simple row count.

 **PROBLEM**